 The suggestions above are a good place to start with your smart home lighting.
 However, you should tweak the automation to fit your family’s needs and lifestyle after testing it for a few days.

 Lighting automation provides a great convenience ensuring your path is always lighted.
 The next step is setting up lighting scenes in your home to provide the perfect lighting for the task at hand.
 Scenes are just a combination of lights that are set to the right brightness and color for the activity you are doing.
 Scenes involve controlling both the primary and the secondary lighting in your home.
 This section of the smart lighting guide will show you how to use lighting scenes in your home.

 My family loves using the scenes we have set up in our home.
 What makes scenes even better is when you activate them using a smart speaker such as Amazon Echo.
 Here are some example scenes used in my home:

 Lighting scenes are the pinnacle of convenience.
 Every scene involves multiple actions and lights that are controlled in one single command with your smart home.
 Without the automation scene, I would never walk to each light and lamp and set it to the desired level as detailed in the examples above.

 I hope you have enjoyed this smart lighting guide, and reference it as you continue to build and automate your smart home.

 Smart lighting is one of the greatest benefits of a smart home.
 Smart lighting is convenient, provides energy savings and makes your home safer.
-Make sure you choose the right products (bulbs, switches or plugs) for each area of your home.
-Finally, make sure you automate them using the guides above to ensure you fully experience all of the benefits that are provided by smart home lighting.
+Follow this smart lighting guide to make sure you choose the right products (bulbs, switches or plugs) for each area of your home.
+Finally, make sure you automate them using the smart lighting guide above to ensure you fully experience all of the benefits that are provided by smart home lighting.